Qolors/FeedCord/README.md

 ## Done

 With the above steps completed, FeedCord should now be running and posting updates from your RSS feeds directly to your Discord channel.

-### If you find good use of this tool and want to support it's development you can do so [here](https://www.buymeacoffee.com/qolors)❤️

 ---